RyannWilcox/Life/README.md

 High Life rule:
 If the cell is dead and has exactly 6 neighbors it will become alive

+Seed Rule Set:
+1. If a cell is alive, it will die
+2.If a cell is dead, it will come alive only if it has exactly 2 living neighbors
 ```
 Many interesting and complex patterns emerge from having the grid follow these simple rules.